LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 Each ``RAJA::kernel`` method is a template that takes an *execution policy* type template parameter.
-The execution policy can be an arbitrarily complex sequence of nested templates that define a kernel execution pattern. loop nest.
-In its simplest form, ``RAJA::kernel`` takes two arguments: a *tuple* of iteration space objects, and a lambda kernel inner loop body.
+The execution policy can be an arbitrarily complex sequence of nested templates that define a kernel execution pattern.
-In more complex usage, ``RAJA::kernel`` will take multiple lambda expressions representing different portions of the loop kernel body.
+In its simplest form, ``RAJA::kernel`` takes two arguments: a *tuple* of iteration space objects, and a lambda expression representing the kernel inner loop body.
+In more complex usage, ``RAJA::kernel`` can take multiple lambda expressions representing different portions of the loop kernel body.

 To introduce the RAJA *kernel* interface, consider a (N+1)-level C-style loop nest::